crpietschmann/portfolio/_imports/_posts/2015-05-08-first-10-minutes-with-raspberry-pi-2-and-windows-10-for-iot1.markdown

 This is pretty much as far as I got on day 1.
 I didn't have much time, but I just could wait to get things booted up.
 Now that I know it works I can start hacking soon, hopefully I'll have time this weekend!

-<em>P.S.
+*P.S.
 With the initial research and writing this blog post, I definitely ended up spending more than 10 minutes.
-But only about 10 minutes of it was spent on Windows 10 for IoT and Raspberry PI.</em>
+But only about 10 minutes of it was spent on Windows 10 for IoT and Raspberry PI.*